Cubs top Reds 8-6 in wild 6-HR game

-CHICAGO — Addison Russell homered at Wrigley Field for the first time since he was suspended for violating baseball’s domestic violence policy, leading the Chicago Cubs to a wild 8-6 victory over the Cincinnati Reds on Saturday.
+Russell homered at Wrigley Field for the first time since he was suspended for violating baseball’s domestic violence policy, leading Chicago to an 8-6 victory over the Cincinnati Reds.

-With the wind blowing out on a warm day at the iconic neighborhood ballpark, Albert Almora Jr. and Jason Heyward also connected to help the NL Central-leading Cubs rebound from their disappointing loss in the series opener Friday.
-Tyler Chatwood gave Chicago’s weary bullpen a lift by working the ninth for his first save since 2017.
+With the wind blowing out on a warm afternoon at the iconic neighborhood ballpark, Albert Almora Jr. and Jason Heyward also connected to help the NL Central-leading Cubs rebound from a disappointing loss in the series opener Friday.

+Russell finished with three hits and scored twice.
+The second baseman also made a nice stab and tag to retire José Iglesias when he attempted to steal second in the eighth.

+“I’m getting there,” Russell said.
+“It’s still a process right now.
+I think whenever the right time is here, I’m gonna be able to bloom.”

 Tucker Barnhart hit a two-run homer for the last-place Reds, who finished with 14 hits.
 Yasiel Puig and Derek Dietrich also went deep.

-Reds starter Tyler Mahle allowed six runs and nine hits in five innings.

-Cincinnati had a chance for another late rally after Eugenio Suárez hit a two-run homer in the ninth in Monday’s 5-4 victory.
+Cincinnati had a chance for another late rally after Eugenio Suárez hit a two-run homer in the ninth in Friday’s 6-5 victory.

-The Reds scored twice in the fifth to trim the Cubs’ lead to one.
+The Reds scored twice in the fifth to trim the Cubs’ lead to 5-4.
 Suárez had an RBI single and Puig belted a long solo shot over the left-field bleachers.

 After Heyward led off the fifth with a drive into the basket in left-center, Reds rookie Nick Senzel hit a two-out RBI single in the sixth to make it a one-run game again.